-Now that you have your API key, you will need to create a 'bearer token' to complete the headers of your API call.
+Now that you have your API key, you will need to create a 'bearer token' for your application to use the API

 Scopes explained